callstack/ts-regex-builder/docs/API.md

 ### `capture()`

-Captures, also known as capturing groups, are used to extract and store parts of the matched string for later use.

 ```ts
 function capture(
     sequence: RegexSequence
 ): Capture
 ```

+Regex syntax: `(...)`.

+Captures, also known as capturing groups, are used to extract and store parts of the matched string for later use.

 ### `choiceOf()`